-Hancock Whitney Corp raised its stake in Texas Instruments Incorporated (NASDAQ:TXN - Free Report) by 19.5% in the 4th quarter, according to its most recent filing with the SEC.
-The fund owned 12,844 shares of the semiconductor company's stock after purchasing an additional 2,099 shares during the period.
-Hancock Whitney Corp's holdings in Texas Instruments were worth $2,408,000 as of its most recent SEC filing.
+Hancock Whitney Corp boosted its holdings in shares of Texas Instruments Incorporated (NASDAQ:TXN - Free Report) by 19.5% in the fourth quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 12,844 shares of the semiconductor company's stock after acquiring an additional 2,099 shares during the period.
+Hancock Whitney Corp's holdings in Texas Instruments were worth $2,408,000 at the end of the most recent reporting period.

 Get Our Latest Stock Analysis on Texas Instruments